BrainhackMTL/psy6983_2021/content/en/modules/introduction_to_terminal/index.md

 Hint: the .. refers to the parent directory (i.e., one above the current directory)

+**Exercice 3**
-- What is the output of the closing ls command in the sequence shown below:
+What is the output of the closing ls command in the sequence shown below:

       $ pwd
 /Users/jamie/data